Presidential Health Directives for the Ohio University Issued Pursuant to Interim Policy 44.102

-All students, faculty and staff members should measure their body temperature and complete a Daily COVID Symptom Assessment daily before leaving their residence hall and/or leaving home to come to campus.
-Any student, faculty, or staff member who lives on or off campus and experiences any of the following must follow ALL the steps in the relevant section of the OHIO COVID-19 Protocol: Positive, Symptomatic, or Exposed:
+Any student, faculty, or staff member who lives on or off campus and experiences any of the following must follow the steps in the relevant section of the OHIO COVID-19 Protocol: Positive, Symptomatic, or Exposed:

 - Develops symptoms that are consistent with COVID-19, regardless of vaccination status (symptomatic).

 3. Adherence to Quarantine and Isolation Orders

 All Ohio University students, faculty, and staff are required to fully comply with all health directives and guidelines issued by the local health department, Ohio University, their medical provider, and University-sanctioned health resources, as applicable, related to quarantine and/or isolation.
 If these directives are in conflict, Ohio University students, faculty, and staff are expected to adhere to orders from their local health department as the final authority.
 Any individual under isolation or quarantine orders will not participate in on-campus activities or enter campus buildings, other than an individual’s assigned quarantine or isolation housing.

 4. Participation in Contact Tracing Efforts

-All Ohio University students, faculty, and staff are required to fully participate in contact tracing efforts by Ohio University and by the local health department regardless of vaccination status.
-Fully participating includes answering phone calls, Short Message Services (SMS) and emails from COVID Operations.
+All Ohio University students, faculty, and staff are required to fully participate in contact tracing efforts by Ohio University and local health departments.
+Fully participating includes answering phone calls, Short Message Services (SMS) and emails.